peppaJoeng/3D_Identification/README.md

 - model: some models provided for tests.
 - retrieval: the code used to retrieve 4 dataset.
 - segmentation: the code showing the effectiveness of segmentation strategies.
-- thirdparty: the thirdparty code used in our method
+- thirdparty: the thirdparty code used in our method.
 - util: some utilization function used in our method such as reading mesh.
+- watermarking: the code used to test watermarking models.
-- serup.m: used to prepare environment: compile dependencies.
+- setup.m: used to prepare environment: compile dependencies.

 # Run